 Peaches make lovely small trees, and contrary to what you might think, they’re hardy and will provide a crop in the UK.
 To get fruit it’s essential that they’re planted in a warm, sunny and sheltered spot – frosty spots will increase the risk of damage to the flowers.
 Well suited to training as a fan or espalier.
 Also consider apricots.

 These glossy evergreens can often be spotted growing in urban gardens where they enjoy growing in the sheltered microclimate cities provide.
-Eriobotrya japonica is grown for its scented flowers, fruits and glossy foliage, while Eriobotrya deflexa (pictured) is prized for its bronze-tinted leaves and scented flowers.
+Eriobotrya japonica is grown for its scented flowers, fruits and glossy foliage and can ulimately grow to 8m in height.
+Eriobotrya deflexa (pictured) is prized for its bronze-tinted leaves and scented flowers and will eventually reach 5m

 Amelanchier lamarckii has white, showy blossom in early spring and purple fruit in summer.
 In autumn, its leaves fade from dark green to gold.
 A. lamarckii prefers growing in a sunny or part-shady spot in moist soil, and can reach an eventual height of 6m.